asabuncuoglu13/codeflow/README.md

 # CodeFlow Programming
 ---

-⚡⚡⚡ This README is just a quick-start for the environment, please read our [CODELAB](docs/index.html) if you want to explore the project!
+⚡⚡⚡ This README is just a quick-start for the environment, please read our [CODELAB](https://asabuncuoglu13.github.io/codeflow/#0) if you want to explore the project!
+Also, check the project from [Repl.it](https://repl.it/@pokingaround/codeflow)

 ---
 We developed this language (_... or better to say a programming environment or a test platform for natural algorithmic conversation_) to experiment with the chatbots and natural language to create an algorithmic conversation experience.
 When you run the repl.it repo, you will see a screen like a figure below.
 We included pixel values similar to a ruler on the screen to better plan your code.